FAQ

 Do you take insurance?

-We would be considered out-of-network providers for insurance.
-Some clients choose to use their insurance benefits to reduce the costs of counseling.
+Some of our counselors take insurance and others are private pay.
+Private pay would be considered out-of-network providers for insurance.
+See the About Us page to see individual information on insurance and rates.
 We’re happy to provide you with the necessary superbill that you can submit to your insurance company for reimbursement.

 You can use the number on the back of your insurance card to call and ask about out-of-network benefits and how to file for reimbursement.
 As out-of-network providers, we do not interact directly with your insurance company.